Chorthippus albomarginatus: Song and reproduction

 The song is very similar to Chorthippus brunneus, though perhaps a little slower, with 2–6 chirps each lasting approximately half a second.
 There can be an 'alternation song' between competing males.
 Females lay eggs at the base of grass blades.

 Development

 More rapid development of C. albomarginatus (maturation at a younger age) was found to be associated with higher DNA damage.
 The association of increased DNA damage with shorter developmental times suggests that there is a trade-off between genetic integrity and growth rate.
-Although rapid growth would likely provide a fitness advantage, the increase production of reactive oxygen species associated with rapid development would probably make the individual more subject to oxidative DNA damage with negative consequences later in life.
+Although rapid growth would likely provide a fitness advantage, the increased production of reactive oxygen species associated with rapid development would probably make the individual more subject to oxidative DNA damage with negative consequences later in life.